nuriel77/iri-playbook/docs/loadbalancer.rst

 .. code:: bash

-  ansible-playbook -i inventory-multi site.yml -v
+  ansible-playbook -i inventory-multi site.yml -v -e images_from_master=yes

 If your connection to the server breaks (network timeout), you can return to the server and re-run the command above (make sure to be in the ``/opt/iri-playbook`` directory and run is as root).

+**NOTE** that the option ``images_from_master=yes`` has been added.
+What it does is make sure that all Docker images are initially pulled to the main installation node and then copied to the other nodes.
+Sometimes having 3 nodes pull the same image from Dockerhub at the same time is rather slow.

 SSL Certificate
 ^^^^^^^^^^^^^^^